 The colourful basket weaving of Ethiopia has a long tradition and is common in rural parts of the country with the Muslim city of Harar being one of the most famous for this craft.
 The traditional baskets of Ethiopia are categorised as “coiled” baskets.
 The baskets play an important role in the culture and society of Ethiopia and are seen as functional, decorative and sacred elements throughout the country.

-In this context, Salem Kasshun has positioned his shop to specialise in basketwork and having created his own group of workers has achieved a greater flexibility and capacity for experimentation.
-For PET Lamp the characteristics of production and work practices of Salem Kasshun ́s shop are the ideal conditions in which to conduct the project, at the same time offering the possibility of realising a personal challenge: to modernise and to make known internationally this traditional Ethiopian craft.
+In this context, Salem Kasshun has positioned her shop to specialise in basketwork and having created her own group of workers has achieved a greater flexibility and capacity for experimentation.
+For PET Lamp the characteristics of production and work practices of Salem Kasshun’s shop are the ideal conditions in which to conduct the project, at the same time offering the possibility of realising a personal challenge: to modernise and to make known internationally this traditional Ethiopian craft.

 Generally made by women, the design comes from their own imagination.
 There are no guidelines or instructions to help in the design of these intricate and colourful pieces, the women simply decide on a decorative pattern and apply it from memory.
 The skills of basketmaking are passed down through the generations from mother to daughter.